 Alex also brings considerable industry experience to her teaching.
 She was admitted to practice in 2004 and she practised as a lawyer in the Tax and Revenue Group at Ashurst (then Blake Dawson) in Sydney for nearly 5 years before entering academia.
 Her principal areas of focus in practice were the income tax dimensions of M&A transactions, international tax, advisory work in relation to business structures and stamp duty.
 She was a member of the team that advised Kirin on its acquisition of National Foods in 2007.

-Alex is the Associate Editor of the eJournal of Tax Research (A ranked in Australian Business Dean’s Council rankings for 2019).
+Alex is a Co-editor of the eJournal of Tax Research (A ranked in Australian Business Dean’s Council rankings for 2019).
 She also is also a regular reviewer of articles for peer reviewed journals, particularly in technical and complex areas relating to the Taxation of Trusts and Companies, Tax Policy and Environmental Taxation.